-Experts are not sure what the appendix is for.
-Charles Darwin wondered whether it might have been an organ our ancestors used to digest plants.
-Recent studies indicate that the appendix may be a dedicated environment for friendly bacteria which facilitate digestion and fight infection.
+Experts are not sure what role the appendix carries out.
+Charles Darwin wondered whether it might have been an organ our ancestors used to digest fibrous plant material like tree bark.

 What causes appendicitis?

 Experts believe there are two likely causes of appendicitis: